SinanIbra/Surveillance-Camera-Calibration-with-DLT/README.md

 # Intrinsic and extrinsic parameter computation

 In the previous part, we have computed the intrinsic parameter assuming that the extrinsic parameters are known, i.e., we assumed that we know the 3D point correspondences in the camera coordinate system.
 But this is rarely the case; almost always we know the 3D point correspondences only in the world coordinate system and hence we need to estimate both the intrinsic and extrinsic parameters.
 But before that we need to obtain the 3D-2D point correspondences.
 The 3D points are described with respect to a world coordinate system as shown in the figure 1.
-The figure shows the x,y and z axes of the world coordinate system along with some sample 3D points, which are featured points, There should be more than 6 points, here we have 28 such points.
+The figure shows the x,y and z axes of the world coordinate system along with some sample 3D points, which are featured points, There should be more than 6 points, but we have 7 points.

   -The 3D points in the world coordinate system are provided in 3D_pts.mat and the corresponding 2D points on the image are provided in 2D_pts.mat